Connecticut First-Degree Criminal Mischief Lawyer

 Is There a Mandatory Minimum Sentence for First-Degree Criminal Mischief?

 No. First-degree criminal mischief charges do not carry a mandatory minimum jail sentence, so a person can be found guilty of this charge and be sentenced to no time in prison.
 If a person is not sentenced to jail, they may have to do probation instead or pay a higher fine.
 If someone has further questions about sentencing in cases of first-degree criminal mischief, they should contact a Connecticut attorney.

 Is Intent an Element of Criminal Mischief in the First Degree?

 Yes.
 The prosecution looks for any evidence demonstrating that the person knew what they were doing or intentionally damaged the property.
 However, it can be difficult to prove the defendant’s mindset.
 This provides skilled attorneys with opportunities to contest the case against the defendant.

-For example, the defense attorney may argue that a person was under the influence of a substance, so they did not intentionally.
+For example, a Connecticut attorney may argue that a person was under the influence of a substance, so they did not intentionally commit first-degree criminal mischief.
 Sometimes, the damage that occurred was an accident or happened during the commission of another act.
 If the judge or the state’s attorney agree with this argument, they may be willing to drop the charges or agree to lower the charge.